USEPA/CMAQ/UTIL/inline_phot_preproc/README.md

 In general, applications of inline_phot_preproc vary based on the photochemical mechanism's reaction data module, RXNS_DATA_MODULE.F90, and ASCII files containing cross-section and quantum yield data for photolysis rates used by the photochemical mechanism.
 The chemmech utility produces the RXNS_DATA_MODULE.F90 file.
 The latter files are created by the user if they do not exist under the ${CMAQ_REPO}/inline_phot_preproc/photolysis_CSQY_data directory.
 Each of these files have names listed in the PHOTAB array defined by the mechanism's RXNS_DATA_MODULE.F90 file.
 The array is constucted based on reactions of the mechanism definitions file (check the chemmech README for more information).
 These file follow simple formatting rules.
 Check files under CSQY_DATA_RAW for examples.

+<center> Figure 1.
+The PHOTAB array extracted from RXNS_DATA_MODULE.F90 for the saprc07tc_ae6_aq mechanism </center>

+         INTEGER, PARAMETER :: NPHOTAB =  38
+         CHARACTER( 16 )    :: PHOTAB( NPHOTAB )

+         DATA ( PHOTAB( IRXXN ), IRXXN = 1, NPHOTAB ) / &
+        &   'NO2_06          ', 'NO3NO_06        ', 'NO3NO2_6        ', &
+        &   'O3O1D_06        ', 'O3O3P_06        ', 'HONO_06         ', &
+        &   'HNO3            ', 'HNO4_06         ', 'H2O2            ', &
+        &   'PAN             ', 'HCHOR_06        ', 'HCHOM_06        ', &
+        &   'CCHO_R          ', 'C2CHO           ', 'ACET_06         ', &
+        &   'MEK_06          ', 'COOH            ', 'GLY_07R         ', &
+        &   'GLY_07M         ', 'MGLY_06         ', 'BACL_07         ', &
+        &   'BALD_06         ', 'AFG1            ', 'MACR_06         ', &
+        &   'MVK_06          ', 'IC3ONO2         ', 'HOCCHO_IUPAC    ', &
+        &   'ACRO_09         ', 'PAA             ', 'CL2             ', &
+        &   'CLNO_06         ', 'CLONO           ', 'CLNO2           ', &
+        &   'CLONO2_1        ', 'CLONO2_2        ', 'HOCL_06         ', &
+        &   'CLCCHO          ', 'CLACET          '/

 To make the CMAQ CCTM use a new CSQY_DATA_**mechanism**, modify the value of CSQY_DATA in the CCTM run-script to equal the new file.
-CCTM needs to be compiled with RXNS_DATA_MODULE.F90 that was used to create the new file.
-Compiling CCTM should also use the RXNS_FUNC_MODULE.F90 that the chemmech utility produced along with the RXNS_DATA_MODULE.F90.
+CCTM needs to be compiled with RXNS_DATA_MODULE.F90 used to create the new file.
+Compiling CCTM also needs to use the RXNS_FUNC_MODULE.F90 that the chemmech utility produced along with the RXNS_DATA_MODULE.F90.

-If an applications of inline_phot_preproc changes the N_WAVEBANDS_OUT from the standard value (7), the CCTM run-script has use the new CSQY_DATA_**mechanism** and PHOT_OPTICS.dat files.
+If an applications of inline_phot_preproc changes the N_WAVEBANDS_OUT from the standard value, 7, the CCTM run-script has use the new CSQY_DATA_**mechanism** and PHOT_OPTICS.dat files.

+### References

+Bian H. and Prather M. J. (2002).
+Fast-J2: Accurate Simulation of Stratospheric Photolysis in Global Chemical Models, J. Atmos.
+Chem., 41, 281-296.
+(Table I & II corrected, June 2008).